be with you.

 U Online Ministries Home Page | Daily Reflections

 Online Retreat |Weekly Guide to Daily Prayer Home |Praying Lent Resources

 On the Second Sunday of Easter, as we celebrate Divine Mercy Sunday, we get a picture of how the early community gathered around as “Many signs and wonders were done among the people at the hands of the apostles.”
 John's Gospel gives us two post-resurrection stories that feature Thomas, the doubting apostle.
 “Have you come to believe because you have seen me?
 Blessed are those who have not seen and have believed.”

-Saturday is the Feast of Saints Philip and James, Apostles, with its own special readings.
+Saturday is the Feast of Saint Mark, Evangelist, with its own special readings.

 The Acts of the Apostles all this week offers us the challenges the apostles faced from the earliest communities and from the Jewish authorities.